NIRALUser/NeuroRuler/README.md

 Note: If you make changes to the repo, then use the [`gui.py`](https://github.com/COMP523TeamD/HeadCircumferenceTool/blob/main/gui.py) script to run the GUI.
 Changes you make will not be reflected in the package from pip until uploaded to PyPI.

 There should be an attempt to upload this project to PyPI and TestPyPI on every push to the `main` branch.
-See [`publish_to_pypi.yaml`](.github/workflows/publish_to_pypi.yml).
-However, the upload to PyPI requires the commit to be tagged.
-Additionally, the version number (currently in src/GUI/__init__.py) must be updated for a successful upload to either PyPI or TestPyPI.
+See [`publish_to_test_pypi.yaml`](.github/workflows/publish_to_test_pypi.yml).
+However, the upload to PyPI must be done manually.

 * [PyPI page](https://pypi.org/project/NeuroRuler/)
 * [TestPyPI page](https://test.pypi.org/project/NeuroRuler/)